slugbucket/book-a-commission/README.md

 * TODO
 A reminder of some of the items to include

+ - Creating a commission (from a request) creates an ActivityCommission record which can be edited
+ - When creating the commission, by default, the commission type becomes the same as the request type, but can be overridden

 Testing
  - A test to make sure inactive commission types are not listed on the